rust-lang/book/nostarch/chapter10.md

 ### Generic Lifetimes in Functions

-Let’s write a function that returns the longer of two string slices.
-This function will take two string slices and return a string slice.
+We’ll write a function that returns the longer of two string slices.
+This function will take two string slices and return a single string slice.
 After we’ve implemented the `longest` function, the code in Listing 10-20 should print `The longest string is abcd`.

 Filename: src/main.rs